folio-org/raml-module-builder/cql2pgjson/README.md

         AS x(key text, value text)
       WHERE value IS NOT NULL

+### @-relation modifiers for array searches

+RMB 26 or later supports array searches with relation modifiers, that are particular suited for structures like:

+    "property" : [
+      "type1" : "value1",
+      "type2" : "value2",
+      "subfield": {
+        .. "value"
+      }
+    ]

+An example of this kind of structure is `contributors ` (property) from mod-inventory-storage . `contributorTypeId` is the type of contributor (type1).

+With CQL you can limit searches to `property1` with regular match in `subfield`, with type1=value2 with

+    property1 =/@type1=value1 value

+Noter that the relation modifier is preceeded with the @-character to avoid clash with CQL relation modifiers.

+The type1, type2 and subfield must all be defined in schema.json, because the JSON schema is not known.
+And also because relation modifiers are unfortunately lower-cased by cqljava.
+The type1, value1 are exact matches.

+IN schema.json, two new properties `subfield` and `modifiers` specifies the subfield and the list of modifiers respectively.
+This can be applied to `ginIndex` and `fullTextIndex` .
+Example if the above is to be supported for ginIndex:

+    {
+      "fieldName": "property",
+      "tOps": "ADD",
+      "caseSensitive": false,
+      "removeAccents": true,
+      "modifiersSubfield": "subfield",
+      "modifiers": ["type1", "type2"]
+    }

 ## Matching and comparing numbers

 Correct number matching must result in 3.4 == 3.400 == 0.34e1 and correct number comparison must result in 10 > 2